Woolly Mammoth Theatre Company is proud to be supported by its active and engaged 30-member Board of Directors.

 For 35 years, Jane Fishkin worked at the Brookings Institution in the delivery of information technology services and during her time there served as Chief Information Officer/ Vice-President.
 Jane served on the boards of a variety of relevant organizations, including The Computer Ethics Institute, E.Gov Knowledge Management, and PaperFree Systems.
 Jane assumed a leadership role in Knowledge Management through conferences at Brookings and elsewhere.
 She was a frequent speaker on technology and Knowledge Management issues, including involvement with EDUCAUSE, Snowmass Academic Computer Directors Seminars, Washington Area Computer Consortium, Women Administrators in Higher Education and Women in Technology.
 Jane currently serves on the board of N Street Village where she has been involved with every aspect of the organization.
 She has served as Board Vice Chairman, Audit Chair, and on the Building, Capital Campaign and Governance Committees.
 Additionally, Jane formed the Ambassadors Council, now consisting of 50 Ambassadors, the purpose of which is to further outreach.
 Jane also serves on the advisory board of Doctors Speak Out at Georgetown University Medical Center and is a found member of the Russian Cultural Board.
 Her husband of 44 years, Nathan, is an independent consultant specializing in mixed-use real estate development.
 Her son, Justin, is Chief Strategy Officer for Local Motors, Inc., specializing in automobile innovations and the producer of the first 3-D printed car.

 Wendy Hagen is a communications strategist who lives and works in Dupont Circle.
 After a 25-year career in advertising, public relations and corporate communications, Wendy now works with nonprofits, trade associations and corporate clients on brand development, research, communications strategy and integration.
-A graduate of Georgetown University, Wendy was a member of the Board of Trustees of the Robert Wood Johnson Foundation from 2001-2011 and she is currently on the board of the Advertising Club of Washington She joined the Woolly Mammoth Board in 2009 and serves on the Executive Committee and Marketing Task Force.
+A graduate of Georgetown University, Wendy currently serves on the board of the American Marketing Association and is a Trustee Emeritus of the Robert Wood Johnson Foundation.
+She joined the Woolly Mammoth Board in 2009 and serves on the strategic planning and marketing committees.

 Jan Harrod, a native Northern Virginian, has worked for numerous media outlets, including radio and newspapers.
 Jan spent 13 years at the Washington Post in several editorial positions, including Sales Manager of the Washington Post Writers Group.
 Jan went on to found and operate her own business teaching preschool music to over 200 children weekly, with a staff of trained musical instructors.
 Jan graduated from the College of William and Mary.
 She attended the Wesley Theological Seminary in Washington, DC and is certified in Youth Ministry.
 She worked for a number of Northern Virginia United Methodist Churches, as well as at the Arlington/Alexandria District Office.
 Jan’s passion to work on behalf of the homeless and the hungry has led her to serve on a number of non-profit boards and committee in Northern Virginia.
 Currently, Jan works with the Early Literacy program of the Fairfax County Public Library, visiting Head Start classrooms and area preschools to read with about 500 at-risk children each month.
 Jan has just completed two terms as the elected President of the Mantua Citizens Association, the largest in Fairfax County.
 Jan and her husband Bill have two adult daughters.